kartik-v/bootstrap-fileinput/README.md

 _boolean_ whether to show details of the error stack from the server log when an error is encountered via ajax response.
 Defaults to `true`.

 ## Plugin Events

 The plugin supports the following events.
-Each of the events below are triggered with a `.fileinput` namespace.
-So you can trap the events with or without the namespace.
-For example `fileclear` event can also be trapped as `fileclear.fileinput`.

 ### File Events